knights-analytics/hugot/README.md

 ## What

-The goal of this library is to provide an easy, scalable, and hassle-free way to run Hugging Face transformer pipelines in golang applications.
+The goal of this library is to provide an easy, scalable, and hassle-free way to run Hugging Face 🤗 transformer pipelines in golang applications.
 It is built on the following principles:

 1. Fidelity to the original Hugging Face python implementations: the aim is to accurately replicate Hugging Face inference implementations for the implemented pipelines, so that models trained and tested in python can be seamlessly deployed in a golang application
 2. Hassle-free and performant production use: we exclusively support onnx exports of Hugging Face models.
 Pytorch transformer models that don't have an onnx version can be easily exported to onnx via [Hugging Face Optimum](https://huggingface.co/docs/optimum/index), and used with the library
 3. Run on your hardware: this library is for those who want to run transformer models tightly coupled with their go applications, without the performance drawbacks of having to hit a rest API, or the hassle of setting up and maintaining e.g. a python RPC service that talks to go.

 We support inference on CPU and on all accelerators supported by ONNX Runtime/OpenXLA.
-Note, however, that currently only CPU and GPU inference on nvidia GPU (with cuda) are tested (see below).
+Note however that currently only CPU, and GPU inference on Nvidia GPUs via CUDA, are tested (see below).

 ## Why